losborn/losborn.github.io/index.md

 Keep an eye out for updates on my projects.

 ### Latest News
-Luke wins "Best Live Demonstration" competition at the BioCAS 2017 conference in Turin, Italy.
+Luke wins the "Best Live Demonstration" award at the BioCAS 2017 conference in Turin, Italy.

 ### Research